biocad/anbase/README.md

-# abase
+# anbase

-abase is a database of antibody-antigen complexes designed especially for validation of algorithms of prediction of mutual conformation of antibody and antigen.
+anbase is a database of antibody-antigen complexes designed especially for validation of algorithms of prediction of mutual conformation of antibody and antigen.

 Database consists of a **456** antibody-antigen complexs: **114** of which are *unbound-antibody*:*unbound-antigen*, and **342** are *bound-antibody:unbound-antigen*.

-Information about complexes of the database and their unbound parts can be found in the `abase_summary.csv`.
+Information about complexes of the database and their unbound parts can be found in the `anbase_summary.csv`.
 Description of the summary file's columns can be found below.

 Complexes themselves are stored in the `data` folder structure of which is described below.

-## abase_summary.csv
+## anbase_summary.csv

 Summary file has following fields:

-* **comp_name** — name of the given complex in terms of abase.
+* **comp_name** — name of the given complex in terms of anbase.
 * **type** — type of complex.
 There are several types of complexes. **U:U** type means that database contains both unbound antibody and unbound antigen for the complex. **B:U** — bound antibody and unbound antigen.